 How resource quotas impact your analyses

 Resource quotas affect your ability to spin up a large virtual machine (VM) to run a workflow or interactive analysis.
-They can also impact the speed of your analysis (your workflow analysis will run slowly or not at all), since tasks will pause or slow as you run up against a compute or disk quota.
+They can also impact the speed of your analysis since WDL tasks will slow down or pause altogether as you run up against a compute or disk quota.

 What is affected by resource quotas?